Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Introduction

 The purpose of this paper is, at first, to extend the discrete-time Strichartz estimates for the wave equation from \cite{RuffSchnaubelt} to the bounded domain $\T^3$.
-By exploiting the finite propagation speed of the wave equation, we obtain locally in time the same Strichartz estimates as on the full space $\R^3$.
-Moreover, we aim to prove optimal error bounds for a second-order scheme applied to \eqref{NLW2} under the finite-energy condition.
-For powers $\alpha$ away from the critical value $\alpha=5$, our convergence rates are higher than those obtained in \cite{RuffSchnaubelt}.
-In the important cubic case $\alpha=3$, we almost recover the optimal temporal second-order convergence.
+By exploiting the finite propagation speed of the wave equation, we obtain locally in time the same Strichartz estimates as on the full space $\R^3$. {This is in sharp contrast to the Schrödinger case (with infinite speed of propagation) where the Strichartz estimates on the torus are restricted compared to those on the full space, cf.\ \cite{Bourgain93}.} Moreover, we aim to prove optimal error bounds for a second-order scheme applied to \eqref{NLW2} under the finite-energy condition.
+In the important cubic case $\alpha=3$, we almost recover the optimal temporal second-order convergence {in $L^2 \times H^{-1}$.
+Here it is important that we make full use of all available regularity.
+In particular, besides the Strichartz estimates we at most apply sharp endpoint Sobolev embeddings such as $H^1(\T^3) \hookrightarrow L^6(\T^3)$, and we avoid the use of Hölder's inequality in time.
+In the case of a more rapidly growing nonlinearity with $\alpha=4$, the second order can no longer be achieved.
+This type of order reduction is an interesting effect that apparently does not occur for nonlinear Schrödinger equations.
+The difference lies in the fact that the nonlinearity in the first-order formulation of the wave equation formally gains a derivative, which, however, can only be optimally exploited for ``smaller'' $\alpha$ using the Strichartz estimates.
+Nevertheless, our convergence rates for $\alpha=4$ are still} higher than those obtained in \cite{RuffSchnaubelt}.
 Finally, we extend our results to the fully discrete setting (using the Fourier pseudo-spectral method) with optimal spatial convergence.

-In \cite{RuffSchnaubelt}, the terms stemming from the local error were estimated using discrete Strichartz estimates.
-This led to a loss of convergence order in the error analysis of the formally second-order corrected Lie splitting.
-In the present paper, we show that at least in the case of the Strang splitting, one can avoid this issue by using the time-continuous Strichartz estimates instead.
-In the cubic case $\alpha=3$, it even turns out that we do not need any discrete Strichartz estimates to prove our error result (the continuous ones are still used).
-This is related to the fact that, as mentioned above, the wellposedness of \eqref{NLW2} can in this case be shown without using Strichartz estimates.
-In the case $\alpha=4$ however, we need the discrete-time Strichartz estimates to ensure the stability of the numerical scheme.